cloudberrydb/cloudberrydb-site/docs/sql-statements/sql-stmt-select.md

 A `WITH` query is referenced in the `FROM` clause by specifying its name, just as though the name were a table name.
 You can provide an alias in the same way as for a table.

-:   The `WITH` query hides a table of the same name for the purposes of the primary query.
+The `WITH` query hides a table of the same name for the purposes of the primary query.
 If necessary, you can refer to a table of the same name by schema-qualifying the table's name.

 **`function_name`**

 Function calls can appear in the `FROM` clause.
 (This is especially useful for functions that return result sets, but any function can be used.)
 This acts as though the function's output were created as a temporary table for the duration of this single `SELECT` command.
 When you add the optional `WITH ORDINALITY` clause to the function call, Cloudberry Database appends a new column after all of the function's output columns with numbering for each row.

-:   You can provide an alias in the same way as for a table.
+You can provide an alias in the same way as for a table.
 If an alias is specified, you can also specify a column alias list to provide substitute names for one or more attributes of the function's composite return type, including the column added by `ORDINALITY` if present.

-:   You can combine multiple function calls into a single `FROM`-clause item by surrounding them with `ROWS FROM( ... )`.
+You can combine multiple function calls into a single `FROM`-clause item by surrounding them with `ROWS FROM( ... )`.
 The output of such an item is the concatenation of the first row from each function, then the second row from each function, etc. If some of the functions produce fewer rows than others, null values are substituted for the missing data, so that the total number of rows returned is always the same as for the function that produced the most rows.

-:   If the function has been defined as returning the `record` data type, then an alias or the key word `AS` must be present, followed by a column definition list in the form `( <column_name> <data_type> [, ... ] )`.
+If the function has been defined as returning the `record` data type, then an alias or the key word `AS` must be present, followed by a column definition list in the form `( <column_name> <data_type> [, ... ] )`.
 The column definition list must match the actual number and types of columns returned by the function.

-:   When using the `ROWS FROM( ... )` syntax, if one of the functions requires a column definition list, it's preferred to put the column definition list after the function call inside `ROWS FROM( ... )`.
+When using the `ROWS FROM( ... )` syntax, if one of the functions requires a column definition list, it's preferred to put the column definition list after the function call inside `ROWS FROM( ... )`.
 A column definition list can be placed after the `ROWS FROM( ... )` construct only if there's just a single function and no `WITH ORDINALITY` clause.

-:   To use `ORDINALITY` together with a column definition list, you must use the `ROWS FROM( ... )` syntax and put the column definition list inside `ROWS FROM( ... )`.
+To use `ORDINALITY` together with a column definition list, you must use the `ROWS FROM( ... )` syntax and put the column definition list inside `ROWS FROM( ... )`.

 **`join_type`**

 One of:

 - `[INNER] JOIN`
 - `LEFT [OUTER] JOIN`
 - `RIGHT [OUTER] JOIN`
 - `FULL [OUTER] JOIN`

-:   For the `INNER` and `OUTER` join types, you must specify a join condition, namely exactly one of `NATURAL`, `ON <join_condition>`, or `USING ( <join_column> [, ...])`.
+For the `INNER` and `OUTER` join types, you must specify a join condition, namely exactly one of `NATURAL`, `ON <join_condition>`, or `USING ( <join_column> [, ...])`.
 Continue reading for the meaning.

-:   A JOIN clause combines two `FROM` items, which for convenience are referred to as "tables", though in reality they can be any type of `FROM` item.
+A JOIN clause combines two `FROM` items, which for convenience are referred to as "tables", though in reality they can be any type of `FROM` item.
 Use parentheses if necessary to determine the order of nesting.
 In the absence of parentheses, `JOIN`s nest left-to-right. `JOIN` binds more tightly than the commas separating `FROM`-list items.
 All of the `JOIN` options are a notational convenience; they do nothing that cannot be achieved with plain `FROM` and `WHERE`.

-:   `LEFT OUTER JOIN` returns all rows in the qualified Cartesian product (i.e., all combined rows that pass its join condition), plus one copy of each row in the left-hand table for which there was no right-hand row that passed the join condition.
+`LEFT OUTER JOIN` returns all rows in the qualified Cartesian product (i.e., all combined rows that pass its join condition), plus one copy of each row in the left-hand table for which there was no right-hand row that passed the join condition.
 This left-hand row is extended to the full width of the joined table by inserting null values for the right-hand columns.
 Note that only the `JOIN` clause's own condition is considered while deciding which rows have matches.
 Outer conditions are applied afterwards.

-:   Conversely, `RIGHT OUTER JOIN` returns all the joined rows, plus one row for each unmatched right-hand row (extended with nulls on the left).
+Conversely, `RIGHT OUTER JOIN` returns all the joined rows, plus one row for each unmatched right-hand row (extended with nulls on the left).
 This is just a notational convenience, since you could convert it to a `LEFT OUTER JOIN` by switching the left and right tables.

-:   `FULL OUTER JOIN` returns all the joined rows, plus one row for each unmatched left-hand row (extended with nulls on the right), plus one row for each unmatched right-hand row (extended with nulls on the left).
+`FULL OUTER JOIN` returns all the joined rows, plus one row for each unmatched left-hand row (extended with nulls on the right), plus one row for each unmatched right-hand row (extended with nulls on the left).

-ON join_condition
+ON join_condition`**

-:   join_condition is an expression resulting in a value of type `boolean` (similar to a `WHERE` clause) that specifies which rows in a join are considered to match.
+join_condition is an expression resulting in a value of type `boolean` (similar to a `WHERE` clause) that specifies which rows in a join are considered to match.

-USING (join_column [, ...])
+USING (join_column [, ...])`**

-:   A clause of the form `USING ( a, b, ... )` is shorthand for `ON left_table.a = right_table.a AND left_table.b = right_table.b ...`.
+A clause of the form `USING ( a, b, ... )` is shorthand for `ON left_table.a = right_table.a AND left_table.b = right_table.b ...`.
 Also, `USING` implies that only one of each pair of equivalent columns will be included in the join output, not both.

 **`NATURAL`**

 `NATURAL` is shorthand for a `USING` list that mentions all columns in the two tables that have the same names.
 If there are no common column names, `NATURAL` is equivalent to `ON TRUE`.

-CROSS JOIN
+CROSS JOIN`**

-:   `CROSS JOIN` is equivalent to `INNER JOIN ON (TRUE)`, that is, no rows are removed by qualification.
+`CROSS JOIN` is equivalent to `INNER JOIN ON (TRUE)`, that is, no rows are removed by qualification.
 They produce a simple Cartesian product, the same result as you get from listing the two tables at the top level of `FROM`, but restricted by the join condition (if any).

 **`LATERAL`**

 The `LATERAL` key word can precede a sub-`SELECT FROM` item.
 This allows the sub-`SELECT` to refer to columns of `FROM` items that appear before it in the `FROM` list.
 (Without `LATERAL`, Cloudberry Database evaluates each sub-`SELECT` independently and so cannot cross-reference any other `FROM` item.)

-:   `LATERAL` can also precede a function-call `FROM` item.
+`LATERAL` can also precede a function-call `FROM` item.
 In this case it is a noise word, because the function expression can refer to earlier `FROM` items.

-:   A `LATERAL` item can appear at top level in the `FROM` list, or within a `JOIN` tree.
+A `LATERAL` item can appear at top level in the `FROM` list, or within a `JOIN` tree.
 In the latter case it can also refer to any items that are on the left-hand side of a `JOIN` that it is on the right-hand side of.

-:   When a `FROM` item contains `LATERAL` cross-references, evaluation proceeds as follows: for each row of the `FROM` item providing the cross-referenced column(s), or set of rows of multiple `FROM` items providing the columns, the `LATERAL` item is evaluated using that row or row set's values of the columns.
+When a `FROM` item contains `LATERAL` cross-references, evaluation proceeds as follows: for each row of the `FROM` item providing the cross-referenced column(s), or set of rows of multiple `FROM` items providing the columns, the `LATERAL` item is evaluated using that row or row set's values of the columns.
 The resulting row(s) are joined as usual with the rows they were computed from.
 This is repeated for each row or set of rows from the column source table(s).

-:   The column source table(s) must be `INNER` or `LEFT` joined to the `LATERAL` item, else there would not be a well-defined set of rows from which to compute each set of rows for the `LATERAL` item.
+The column source table(s) must be `INNER` or `LEFT` joined to the `LATERAL` item, else there would not be a well-defined set of rows from which to compute each set of rows for the `LATERAL` item.
 Thus, although a construct such as `<X> RIGHT JOIN LATERAL <Y>` is syntactically valid, Greenplum does not permit `<Y>` to reference `<X>`.

 ### The WHERE Clause